EiNSTeiN-/roadrunner-filament-sensor/manual/WIRING.md

 To find out which buses are compiled into your version of klipper, download `klipper.log` and search for `BUS_PINS_i2c`.
 There will be one line for each MCU with all i2c buses listed by name with the corresponding pins.

 Below are some of the common boards you might want to connect this sensor to.

+### Serial over USB

+Simply connect over USB, you can leave out the bottom wire cover.

 #### BTT SB2209/SB2240 (stm32 mcu)